predrag-rakic/predrag-config/obsidian-notes/Hiring/Interview questions.md

 ## About me

--   Predrag, Novi Sad, 3.5 years, startup mode, things will change for the better vs less comfortable
+-   Predrag, Novi Sad, 20+ years in computing, 3.5 years, startup mode, things will change for the better vs less comfortable

 ## What are we doing here

 - Looking for SENIOR engineer
-	- Person able to independently think and act
+	- Person trained and able to independently think and act in particular way
 - I'd like to have high level discussion with you about different topics
     - (to cover as much domain space as possible)
     - I'm interested in your opinion/position